kemalyst/kemalyst/README.md

 Another Library included with Kemalyst is validation of your models.
 You can find more details at [Kemalyst Validators](https://github.com/drujensen/kemalyst-validators)

+### i18n Support

+[TechMagister](https://github.com/TechMagister) has created a HTTP::Handler that will integrate his i18n library.
+You can find more details at [Kemalyst i18n](https://github.com/TechMagister/kemalyst-i18n)

 ## Contributing

 1. Fork it ( https://github.com/drujensen/kemalyst/fork )